 Government officials and employees are no exception, creating internal and external crisscrossing trails of electronic communications.
 In addition to emails, PDF files, and Word documents, critical information is available from many different sources such as the Internet of Things (IoT), body cams, social media, audio and video recordings, smartphones, photos, and other devices.

-Without an advanced technology to meet these digital age challenges, agencies are simply not able to manage and access the data necessary to complete adequate public records searches.
+Without advanced technology to meet these digital age challenges, agencies are simply not able to manage and access the data necessary to complete adequate public records searches.

-Agencies that use a modern public records solution can easily centralize and standardize all types of data and electronically stored information (ESI) and use advanced search features to find relevant information within.
+Agencies that use a modern public records software solution can easily centralize and standardize all types of data and electronically stored information (ESI) and use advanced search features to find relevant information within.
 But agencies that still rely on basic search abilities, or those that develop proprietary search techniques, miss important information that the public has a right to know.

 For public records requests to be completed as expected, FOIA employees should be able to search all the needed records.
 This means they should have centralized access to all the agency’s ESI and an effective way to search multiple file types to reliably identify all relevant information.